mkierzenka/SWDevProj/report/doc.md

     * baseKey_ (Key): key of the dataframe that the column belongs to; will be used to build up block keys

   * Methods:
     * most methods from before, for getting data from the column. not 'set' methods (or anything else that modifies the column).
       Might include the push_back methods
     * void add_all(size_t, *type*): one for each data type; adds all given elements of that datatype to the column; breaks data up into chunks, creates keys for those chunks, and adds them to the KVStore
+      * The chunks are inserted into the KVStore in a distributed fashion.
+Therefore, not every chunk is inserted into the same store as its Dataframe.
+When adding a block, we determine which block number it will be in the column.
+We then find the modulus of dividing the block number by the number of nodes.
+For example let's say we're about to add block 9 to the column and there are four nodes running.
+We'd add the block to the KVStore on node 9 % 4 = 1.
     * void setStore(KVStore): pass a KVStore to the dataframe; will initially start in the dataframe, which will be passed to the column array and eventually the column
-    * void push_back(val): add value to end of column; currently debating whether or not this implementation is necessary, would have one for each type
     * size_t size(): return size of column
     * get: get element from column; one method for each type